Compensation for your co-working partner

 2. Wages/actual compensation

 Your co-working partner receives compensation for the hours they work.
-The amount of this compensation (in Dutch) must be reasonable for the work performed by your partner.
-If your tax partner receives €5,000 or less in wages, you are allowed to deduct this amount from your profit.
+The amount of this (in Dutch) must be reasonable for the work performed by your partner.
+If your tax partner receives €5,000 or more in wages, you are allowed to deduct this amount from your profit.
 Your partner does pay income tax and social insurance contributions.

 Every year you can opt for co-working partner’s abatement or actual compensation/wages.